 Published by PLOS Biology, the study resulted in two searchable database lists of nearly 160,000 of the world’s leading scientists across all fields of science.
 Nearly 80 Strathclyde academics are listed in these database, five of which are MAE academics.

-Professor Massimiliano Vasile, MAE Director of Research, is the only Strathclyde academic to be ranked as being within the top 2% in the field of Aerospace & Aeronautics.
-Professor Margaret Stack, Professor Matthew Cartmell and Dr Haofeng Chen positioned within the top 2% of the Mechanical Engineering & Transports research field and Professor Jim Thomason was recognised for this work in the field of Materials.
+Professor Massimiliano Vasile, MAE Director of Research, and Dr Marcello Lappa ranked within the top 2% in the field of Aerospace & Aeronautics.
+While Professor Margaret Stack, Professor Matthew Cartmell and Dr Haofeng Chen positioned within the top 2% of the Mechanical Engineering & Transports research field and Professor Jim Thomason was recognised for this work in the field of Materials.

 Professor Alex Galloway, Head of Department for MAE, said